BEST ROULETTE STRATEGIEStested a million times

 RESULTS OF PLAYING EACH STRATEGY A MILLION TIMES

-I wanted to know how many times I will be able to walk away with $200 if I use each roulette strategy a million times, which strategy will help me achieve my goal with the least and the most bets, which strategy was the most fun and which one was the worst.
+I wanted to know how many times I would be able to walk away with $200 if I used each roulette strategy a million times, which strategy will help me achieve my goal with the least and the most bets, which strategy was the most fun, and which one was the worst.

 % of games where I doubled my money vs. % of games where I lost it

 average final sum of my money when walking away after doubling it